 For a high-waisted legging that never needs adjusting, even during a dance cardio workout, Rosenberg prefers Ultracor.
 While other leggings sometimes feel droopy at the waist or in the legs, in these she “forgets they are on throughout the entire workout.”
 She thinks the black-on-black star print is “the coolest,” and the best for masking sweat.
 The extra-high waistband, she says, is also quite flattering.

-Tatiana Lampa, who teaches HIIT classes at Fithouse, and Dianna Falzarano, director of TRX programming at Flex Studios, are both fans of Nike Pro leggings, which hold up well in intense, high-impact workouts.
+For something in a more neutral finish, Tatiana Lampa, who teaches HIIT classes at Fithouse, and Dianna Falzarano, director of TRX programming at Flex Studios, are both fans of Nike Pro leggings, which hold up well in intense, high-impact workouts.
 As Falzarano says, “They’re super compressive, so they’re nice and tight and never fall down.”
 Both instructors mention appreciating these leggings’ mesh panels and cropped length, which keep things cool during sweaty workouts.

 Best leggings for barre and low-impact workouts